JuliaLang/www.julialang.org/contribute/index.md

 and more.

 ## Chose your path
 Your next step is to identify which kind of contributor you are.
 There are multiple paths, some of which cross.
-Do you want to ...
+Here is a high level overlview of how you might want to contribut.
+The question is: do you want to ...

 @@tight-list
 -   Discover